VarunGujarathi2001/HireX/README.md

 # HireX
-This project is all about car rental system where user can book his/her ride as per their need.
+This project is all about car rental portal where user can book his/her ride as per their need.
 Also they can rent a car for a month or year.